clemsonacm/hackpack/presents/vim/vim.markdown

 Vim is NOT
 ----------
-+   All of the tools in you tool box
++   All of the tools in your tool box

 Composability
 =============
---TODO helps to have the right title;  I think that this is an important basic --TODO concept that makes understanding the rest of the editor easier
 +   To take elements to make up a whole
 +   Actions and Motions
     +   Actions do something
     +   Motions move the cursor
-+   most commands are composed of Action and Motion
++   Most commands are composed of Action and Motion

 Common Motions
 ===================